top of page

 Load Other Players Custom Kits (Meta Quest)

-When you save your drum kit to a save slot in-game, the entire kit and its settings are stored in a text file to readable .json format.
-You can find other kits user made on forum or post your own .json file for others to use.
+When you save your drum kit to a save slot in-game, the entire kit and its settings are stored in single .bin file.
+You can find other kits user made on forum or post your own .bin file for others to use.

-This is where you will place the custom drum kit file you downloaded from the form, you can place it in any of the slots, if you didn't save a kit, these folders won't be there and you will need to make them yourself, if you can't make the folders, just click a save slot in-game and the game will create that save slot directory for you, this is where you place the .json you download from the forum in the slot directory you wish.
-If you placed the .json file in the Slot_1 folder, return to the game and click the "Load" disk button from Slot 1 within the game.
-If you placed a .json file in Slot_2 folder, click the "Load" disk button from Slot 2 within the game etc.
+This is where you will place the custom drum kit file you downloaded from the form, you can place it in any of the slots 0-4.
+If you placed the .bin file in the Slot_1 folder, return to the game and click the "Load" disk button from Slot 1 within the game.
+If you placed the .bin file in Slot_2 folder, return to the game and click the "Load" disk button from Slot 2.

 When you save a drum kit in-game to save slot to lets say "Slot 0" it will save the file in a subdirectory labeled that.
 Slot 1 will be Slot_1 etc.